Employees with special needs thrilled to be back at local mailing company

 Kelly Warner, 43, wouldn’t have it any other way.

-“I like helping people out, doing different kind of work,” she said.
+“I like helping people out, doing different kinds of work,” she said.
 “Do folding and stamping.”

 At the end of the day, employees at Special Persons Mailing feel a sense of accomplishment.